2 April 2026

 Watch how tracks connect

-This is where a lot of playlists break.
-A song can be good on its own and still feel wrong in sequence.
-Listen to endings, openings, feel, and contrast.
+A track can be good on its own and still feel wrong in sequence.

 Place your peak on purpose

-The highest-energy section should not happen by accident.
-It should arrive when the room is ready for it.
+The highest-energy section should arrive when the room is ready for it.

-This is the hard part.
-Sometimes a track you like simply does not fit.
-If it interrupts the shape of the playlist, it is costing more than it adds.
+If a track interrupts the shape, it is costing more than it adds.